 Fortunately, gyno-reduction surgery is a great procedure for adolescent boys.
 The young, elastic, and pliable skin contracts back to the muscle after the gland is removed very well.
 The surgical treatment is gynaecomastia gland excision with liposuction.

 The medical treatment of adolescent gynaecomastia is currently under investigation.
 As of 2014, there are no drugs approved by the Food and Drug Administration (FDA) for the treatment of gynecomastia.
 Some of the drugs under investigation are tamoxifen, which blocks estrogen receptors; danazol, an androgen or testosterone that blocks estrogen production; and dihydrotestosterone, an androgen.
 Obviously, much further research is needed to develop an effective drug that will be approved by the FDA for the general public

 Some of the more common questions that parents ask are as follows:

 The best time is when the gynecomastia is starting to affect the young man socially.
 If he is depressed because friends or acquaintances are making fun of his chest this is significant.
 If your son no longer wants to go to the beach or the swimming pool with his friends, this will start to affect his social behavior in a negative way.
 Dr. Delgado believes that this continued insult on a boy’s self-esteem can affect him for life.
-We like to have involvement from the young man’s pediatrician and a endocrinologist for their opinion.
-If every one is positive about having surgery and the young man feels good about the decision, then surgery is performed.
+We like to have involvement from the young man’s pediatrician and an endocrinologist for their opinion.
+If everyone is positive about having surgery and the young man feels good about the decision, then surgery is performed.